vladstudio/web2llm/README.md

         *   `strict`: Target URL must start with the starting URL string.
         *   `domain`: Target URL must have the same origin (protocol + hostname + port) as the starting URL.
         *   `disabled`: No links are followed.
+*   Stops crawling additional pages (across all starting URLs) once the global `--limit` is reached.
 *   Ignores URL fragments (`#...`) when checking if a page has already been visited within a crawl sequence, preventing duplicate crawls of the same base page.
-*   For each unique page visited, it extracts the inner HTML of the element matching the `--selector`.
+*   For each unique page visited (up to the limit), it extracts the inner HTML of the element matching the `--selector`.
 *   Converts the extracted HTML to Markdown.
 *   Combines Markdown from all pages across all processed starting URLs into the single `--output` file, separated by `---`.
+*   Prepends a YAML frontmatter block to the output file containing the command-line arguments used for the run.